sfuqua/fvtt-hidden-initiative/CONTRIBUTING.md

 This module is structured as a private NPM package.
 You should be able to clone it, run `npm install`, and be on your way.

 All code is written in TypeScript and lives under "src/".
-Build output (the installable module) gets copied to "module/"; by default in a fresh clone, only the module manifest lives in that folder.
+Build output (the installable module) gets copied to a new folder called "module/".

 Strings (strings/en.json) live in the src/ directory, and are automatically copied into the module directory by the TypeScript compiler.

+The module manifest (module.json) is not copied automatically (this happens in a GitHub workflow).
+If you need it during dev, you'll have to copy it manually for now.

 ## Foundry VTT TypeScript definitions